icampus-wildau/ros-i2c/ros_i2c_interfaces/README.md

-ROS interface package containing the I²C message and service definitions.
+A ROS interface package containing the I²C message and service definitions.